 There are technically two dog shedding seasons.
 There’s the intro-to-summer season and the intro-to-fall season.
 Typically a total of three months transitioning into each season.
 And their shedding cycle can vary depending on the weather in your area.

 During the winter, dogs obviously need more fur to keep them warm.
 Then, of course, they lose a lot of that hair before summer kicks in so they’re a little cooler during the hottest seasons.

 If that were just the case, you’d think they wouldn’t shed after summer.
 They’d just keep all that hair and grow more to keep them warm come winter.

-But actually, their hair is different after each shedding.
+But actually, their hair (and hair growth) is different after each shedding.